flutter/plugins/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All existing and new tests are passing.
 - [ ] I updated/added relevant documentation (doc comments with `///`).
 - [ ] The analyzer (`flutter analyze`) does not report any problems on my PR.
-- [ ] I read and followed the [Flutter Style Guide], including [Features we expect every widget to implement].
+- [ ] I read and followed the [Flutter Style Guide].
+- [ ] The title of the PR starts with the name of the plugin surrounded by square brackets, e.g. [shared_preferences]
-- [ ] I updated pubspec.yaml with an updated version
+- [ ] I updated pubspec.yaml with an appropriate new version according to the [pub versioning philosophy].
-- [ ] I updated CHANGELOG.md with a description of the change.
+- [ ] I updated CHANGELOG.md to add a description of the change.
 - [ ] I signed the [CLA].
 - [ ] I am willing to follow-up on review comments in a timely manner.